ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/TESTING CONNECTIVITY.md

 "uptime": "1 day, 10 hours, 14 minutes"
 ```

-if you pyats parse not found the specific command "show version" you probably receive this answer.
+If you PyAts parse not found the specific command "show version" you probably receive this answer.

 ```bash
 100%|██████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 1/1 [00:00<00:00,  3.20it/s]